apps4u/UsergridSDK/README.md

 Usergrid.initSharedInstance(orgID: "orgID", appID: "appID")
 ```

-2. The Instance pattern enables the develper to manage instances of the Usergrid client independently and in an isolated fashion.
-The primary use-case for this is when an application connects to multiple Usergrid targets:
+2. The Instance pattern enables the developer to manage instances of the Usergrid client independently and in an isolated fashion.
+The primary use-case for this is when an application connects to multiple Usergrid targets.

 ```swift
 let client = UsergridClient(orgID: "orgID", appID: "appID")